 Welcome to the slaughterhouse!

 Third, there is no such thing as a "no reserve auction"!
+A "no reserve" auction is an auction where the items being sold are sold to the highest bidder regardless of how low the price is.
 Yes, they advertised it as "no reserve" - but in almost every State, they are allowed, on the day of the auction, to change it to a reserve auction.
 And with shills, who even needs a reserve?
 If no one bids up to the price they want, they have their shill bid, and then just sell it to themselves.